TomSpencerLondon/concurrency-basics/markdown.md

 </div>

 ???
-Thread-Safety
-AtomicInteger: The incrementAndGet() method in AtomicInteger is implemented using atomic hardware-level instructions such as Compare-And-Swap (CAS).
+The **Compare-And-Swap (CAS)** mechanism ensures **thread safety** by performing atomic updates without using explicit locks.

+Here’s how it works:
+1. CAS compares the **current value** of a variable to an **expected value**.
+2. If the two values match, the variable is **swapped** with a **new value**.
+3. If they don’t match, the operation fails, and the old value is retained.

+In Java, `AtomicInteger` uses CAS to implement methods like `incrementAndGet()`.
-These ensure that the increment operation is performed as an atomic unit even in a multi-threaded environment.
+This allows the increment operation to be performed **atomically**, even in a multi-threaded environment, without locks.

-Mechanism:
-The incrementAndGet() method in Java's AtomicInteger is implemented using CAS under the hood.
-- **Atomic Operation**: CAS (Compare-And-Swap) is a hardware-level atomic instruction that ensures thread-safe updates to a shared variable without using locks.

-- **Mechanism**: CAS compares the current value of a variable with an expected value; if they match, it updates the variable to a new value atomically.
-Otherwise, no change is made.

-- **Use Case**: CAS is the foundation of non-blocking algorithms and is widely used in Java classes like `AtomicInteger` for thread-safe operations without locks.

-Advantage:
-- atomic operation
-- no explicit locks required
+The advantage of CAS is that it avoids the overhead of locks while ensuring safe, non-blocking updates.
+This makes it ideal for high-performance, thread-safe operations in concurrent systems.

 ---
 <div class="side-by-side" style="display: flex;justify-content: space-evenly;">
 <div style="display: flex;flex-direction: column;align-items: center;">